Deploy with Podman & Podman Compose

 For production use, MongoDB must be deployed separately (non-containerized) and configured as a replica set.

-2. Registration token: If you’ve received a registration token from our Sales team or Rocket.Chat Cloud, you can use it to register your workspace automatically.
+2. Registration token: If you’ve received a registration token from our Sales team or Rocket.Chat Cloud, you can use it to automatically register your workspace upon initial startup.
 To do this, add the token to the .env file like this:

 REG_TOKEN=your_token_here